Resons to Join CAP Squadron 13

 “I am pushing myself to be a better person.”
 Cadet Kristin Miller

 “I made my first solo flight at a CAP encampment.”
 Astronaut Eric Boe

 “I’ve learned discipline – something not stressed enough in today’s society.”
 Cadet Theresa Paredes

 CAP also needs adults to support the cadet program.
 CAP has over 23,000 cadets across the country that need mentors willing to help guide and support them.
-The cadet program provides young adults between the ages of 12 and 21 a well rounded program of leadership, aerospace education, physical fitness, and moral and ethical decision making.
-In today’s world we need good people who are willing to step up and help provide a healthy, drug-free environment to develop tomorrow’s leaders.
-Many former cadets have gone into the military, government jobs, or private sector employment where they can and do make a difference, and really excel.
-There are many military general officers that were once CAP cadets.
-Senators and congressman, CEOs and others credit their success to CAP and the adult members who mentored them.
+The cadet program provides young adults between the ages of 12 and 21 a well-rounded program of leadership, aerospace education, physical fitness, and moral and ethical decision making.
+In today’s world we need good people who are willing to step up and help local communities.
+These programs encourage youth to plan for their own part in our communities and provide a strong, healthy, drug-free environment to develop tomorrow’s leaders.
+Many former cadets have gone into the military, government jobs, or private sector employment where they make a critical difference in the daily lives of their communities and their nation.
+A large number of industry, civic and military leaders were once CAP cadets.
+Notable senators and congressman, CEOs and others credit their success to CAP opportunities, friendships and the adult members who mentored them.

 CAP needs adults for its aerospace education program.
 In addition to educating our own members, CAP adult leaders provide training and resources to teachers who reach out to students of all ages across the country.

 Communities benefit from a strong knowledge of aerospace as this is a significant part of the "4th industrial revolution" many realize is underway presently.
 Technology and aerospace has merged in many fundamental ways requiring a basic level of knowledge to understand the opportunities this shift presents to local communities.
 For example, many millions of jobs, careers and livelihoods will transform communities where leaders and youth wish to participate in these opportunities.